ep3data-admin/ep3userdocs/README.md

 ## How to write Documentation

-EP3 uses reStructuredText with [Sphinx](http://www.sphinx-doc.org) .
+EP3 uses reStructuredText using [Sphinx](http://www.sphinx-doc.org).
+The user docs are hosted on readthedocs.org.

 Writing style should follow the same policies as GeoServer does in their [Documentation Style Guide](http://docs.geoserver.org/latest/en/docguide/style.html)

 ## Sphinx Syntax